WizardKingZ/WizardKingZ.github.io/_posts/2018-09-25-portfolio-optimization.markdown

 \end{align}

 $$G$$ in the constraints have two identity matrices stacked and $$h$$ is a stacked vector with positive of the upper constraints and negative of the lower constraints.

+I will add more functionality overtime.
+In the next iteration, I will include the following

+* Hansen-Jaganathan bound test
+* Black-Litterman Model
+* Factor Models for estimating Stochastic Discount Factors